Killing of Ismail al-Ghoul: Background

+Career

-Ismail obtained a bachelor's degree in journalism from the Islamic University of Gaza and began his work in the field of written journalism as a correspondent for local letters and Palestinian newspapers.
+Al-Ghoul obtained a bachelor's degree in journalism from the Islamic University of Gaza and began his work in the field of written journalism as a correspondent for local letters and Palestinian newspapers.

 He later shifted to television, working with several media companies in Gaza.

 Al-Shifa Hospital siege

-On 18 March 2024, Ismail al-Ghoul, along with many other civilians, was arrested by the Israeli Defense Forces (IDF), during the Al-Shifa hospital siege. al-Ghoul was severely beaten by IDF soldiers and detained for 12 hours before being released.
+On 18 March 2024, Ismail al-Ghoul, along with many other civilians, was arrested by the Israeli Defense Forces, during the al-Shifa hospital siege.
+Al-Ghoul was severely beaten by Israeli soldiers and detained for 12 hours before being released.

 In an interview with Al Jazeera, al-Ghoul claimed that Israeli forces attacked the hospital and targeted journalists, breaking their equipment and arresting them.
 Al-Ghoul said that the journalists were stripped, blindfolded, and forced to lie on their stomachs with their hands tied.
 If they moved, the soldiers would shoot at the ground in order to intimidate them.
 After about 12 hours, the journalists were taken for questioning.

 The Committee to Protect Journalists and Reporters Without Borders condemned the assault.
 They confirmed that al-Ghoul was beaten, and his equipment was destroyed.
 They also called for an end to such actions.

 Death by Israeli airstrike

-On 31 July 2024, Ismail al-Ghoul and cameraman Rami al-Refee were in Gaza to report near the home of Ismail Haniyeh, the leader of Hamas, who had been assassinated earlier that day in Tehran, Iran.
+On 31 July 2024, Ismail al-Ghoul and cameraman Rami al-Rifi were in Gaza to report near the home of Ismail Haniyeh, the leader of Hamas, who had been assassinated earlier that day in Tehran, Iran.

-Around 4 pm (PSDT), both journalists were killed by an Israeli airstrike that targeted the Al-Shati refugee camp in Gaza.
+Around 4 pm (PSDT), both journalists were killed by an Israeli airstrike that targeted the al-Shati refugee camp in Gaza.
 The attack was so severe that both of them were decapitated.

 Al Jazeera's correspondent, Anas al-Sharif, reported on the aftermath from the hospital where the bodies of his colleagues were taken.
-He said, "al-Ghoul was sharing the suffering of the displaced Palestinians and the suffering of the wounded, and the massacres committed by the Israelis against the innocent people in Gaza."
-He added.
+He said: "al-Ghoul was sharing the suffering of the displaced Palestinians and the suffering of the wounded, and the massacres committed by the Israelis against the innocent people in Gaza".

-At the time of the attack, al-Ghoul and al-Refee were wearing media vests, and their car had clear signs identifying them as journalists.
+At the time of the attack, al-Ghoul and al-Rifi were wearing media vests, and their car had clear signs identifying them as journalists.
 They had contacted their news desk just 15 minutes before the strike.
 During the call, they reported a strike on a nearby house and were told to leave the area immediately.
-They were on their way to Al-Ahli Arab Hospital when they were killed.
+They were on their way to the al-Ahli Arab Hospital when they were killed.

 On 1 August 2024 the Israeli military posted a tweet on their official Twitter account bragging about killing al-Ghoul and claiming, without proof, that al-Ghoul was a Nukhba operative who participated in the October 7 attack.

-Al Jazeera refuted these claims, bringing up the fact that al-Ghoul was arrested and released by the Israeli military in March during an Israeli raid on Al-Shifa Hospital which "debunks and refutes their false claim of his affiliation with any organization."
+Al Jazeera refuted these claims, bringing up the fact that al-Ghoul was arrested and released by the Israeli military in March during an Israeli raid on al-Shifa Hospital which: "debunks and refutes their false claim of his affiliation with any organization".
 An Israeli military spokesperson said they did not have anything more to say on the topic.